 Workforce Australia is the Australian Government's employment service to help Australians into work and help employers find the right staff for their business.
-A network of providers operates across Australia to provide employment services to employers and job seekers.
-Employers can get help from providers to source and recruit employees who meet their business needs.
+A network of providers operates across Australia to provide employment services to employers can get help from providers to source and recruit employees who meet their business needs.
 Individuals can get help from a Workforce Australia provider to find and keep a job.

 1 Total clients referred refers to the number of unique clients who have been referred to each program.
-Note that an individual may have been referred to a program more than once, and may have been referred to multiple programs.

-2 Paused means an individual is temporarily paused from having to participate in Workforce Australia/TtW.
-These individuals may have an exemption from meeting their mutual obligation, or are already meeting their mutual obligation requirement through approved activities such as work or study.
+N 2 Paused means an individual is temporarily paused from having to participate in Workforce Australia/TtW mutual obligation requirement through approved activities such as work or study.